That Hamilton Woman-1941

 Grade: B+

-Every so often an actor who is known for either doing mainstream films or for portraying a mediocre character risks being typecast.
+Every so often, an actor who is known for either making mainstream films or portraying a mediocre character risks being typecast.

-Fortunately for actor Robert Pattinson, known mostly as the heartthrob from the trite Twilight films, he has been given the best role of his career.
-The actor hits the jackpot with a challenging and edgy performance in the fast-paced independent crime drama, Good Time (2017).
+Fortunately, actor Robert Pattinson, known chiefly as the heartthrob from the trite Twilight films, has been given the best career role.
+The actor hits the jackpot with a challenging and edgy performance in the fast-paced, independent crime drama Good Time (2017).

 As enjoyable and taut as the film is, a few minor criticisms must be mentioned below.